top of page

 To register online click here.
 If you prefer to register by mail, please click here for the registration form.

 Andrew Root has been a professor at Luther Seminary in St. Paul since 2005, where he teaches classes on a theology of ministry, youth ministry, and culture.
-He is the author of the six-volume Ministry in a Secular Age series that examines what it means to practice faith in a secular age.
+His books include When Church Stops Working and the six-volume Ministry in a Secular Age series that examines what it means to practice faith in a secular age.
 Dr. Root explores how today's belief systems are more fragile and contested, leading people to seek meaning through more personal quests.
 Our speaker will present his ideas on maintaining faith amidst modern challenges, and finding divine encounters in everyday interactions.
 He is known for an engaging style that laces together stories, theological depth, and humor.

 Liddy Barlow, Executive Minister of Christian Associates of Southwest Pennsylvania, will moderate a discussion among our guest speakers, each of whom brings unique experiences to the challenges lying ahead in congregational life.